kaufmann-a/ETH_CIL-Road-Segmentation-Project/README.md

 1. Create the test image predictions by running the inference script [4.
 Run the training](#4-run-the-training).
    After the inference the test images can be found in the folder `run_folder/prediction-<datetime>/pred-masks-original`, where `run_folder` is the folder that was supplied as a command line argument to the `inference.py` script.
+These images are later needed in the last step to get the postprocessed test images.
 2. Create the binary training dataset by running inference on the entire original dataset used for training.
     1. The `inference.py` script can create the binary training dataset.
     2. To get the predictions of the `experiments_dataset` adjust the configuration file